 - Industrial applications

-Beginning of 2017, I will start a new research line on modelling agglomeration processes (tabletting and sintering) of particulate materials.
+In 2017, I will start a new research line on modelling agglomeration processes (tabletting and sintering) of particulate materials.
 Agglomerates will be modelled using a mesoscale approach.
-Funding for this project has just been approved, and the available PhD positions will be posted here.
+Funding for this project has just been approved, and we are currently looking for suitable PhD candidates.

 On 27th-31st March 2017, MercuryLab will offer once again its popular courses on C++ programming and Discrete Particle Simulations.
 More information can be found here.